+Expected Outcome: Activities under this topic will support the EU Vision for Agriculture and Food, the EU Soil Strategy for 2030, including the implementation of the Soil Monitoring and Resilience Directive, the EU Adaptation Strategy, the Water Resilience Strategy, and the forthcoming European Climate Adaptation Plan.

-Expected Outcome: Project results are expected to contribute to all the following expected outcomes:
+Project results are expected to contribute to all the following expected outcomes:

-regions and local authorities improve the monitoring and resilience of soils with regard to extreme weather events, in particular soils’ capacity to withstand and recover from floods, droughts, heatwaves and broader temperature fluctuations;
+enhanced monitoring of soils at subnational level (e.g. regions and municipalities) leading to an overall improved soil resilience against extreme weather events, particularly in terms of soils’ capacity to withstand and recover from floods, droughts, heatwaves and broader temperature fluctuations;

-food security is strengthened by testing and demonstrating land use and soil management practices that are tailored to local pedoclimatic, agro-ecological and socio-economic contexts, improving soil health, promoting sustainable land management, and enhancing the overall resilience of agricultural systems to current and future climate extreme events.
+tailored soil management practices and solutions that improve soil health are adopted, promoting sustainable land management, enhancing food system resilience, including food security, and strengthening the overall resilience of agricultural systems to current and future climate extreme events.

 Scope: Developing and scaling practical solutions to enhance soils’ resilience to extreme weather events is crucial for climate change adaptation.
-As extreme weather events like droughts, heavy rainfall and flooding, heatwaves and other temperature anomalies (e.g. unseasonal frosts) become more frequent, widespread and severe, they pose significant threats to soil health, agricultural productivity, and food security at large (due to, inter alia, soil erosion, nutrient leaching, increased salinisation, reduction or loss of microbial activity, waterlogging and oxygen depletion, depending on the type of extreme weather event considered).
-Strengthening soils’ resilience at farm, and landscape levels, considering also the preconditions, e.g., in terms of governance, is vital to cope with these challenges.
-Creating a framework that suits different pedoclimatic conditions and local/regional authorities should help ensure that the best approaches are put in place to maintain food security, promote sustainable farming practices, and that overall landscape resilience to these events is enhanced.
+As extreme weather events like droughts, heavy rainfall and flooding, heatwaves and other temperature anomalies (e.g. unseasonal frosts) become more frequent, widespread and severe, they pose significant threats to soil health, agricultural productivity, and food security at large.
+This is due to, inter alia, soil erosion, nutrient leaching, increased salinisation, loss of soil organic carbon, reduction or loss of microbial activity, waterlogging and oxygen depletion, depending on the type of extreme weather event considered.
+Strengthening soils’ resilience at farm and landscape levels, considering also the context, e.g., in terms of governance (rules and institutions), is vital to cope with these challenges.
+Creating a framework that suits different pedoclimatic conditions and regions should help ensure that the best approaches are put in place to maintain food security and promote sustainable farming practices, and that overall landscape resilience to these events is enhanced.

-Successful proposals under this topic should support the EU Vision for Agriculture and Food, the EU Soil Strategy for 2030 (including implementation of the Soil Monitoring Law), and the future European Climate Adaptation Plan.

 Proposals should:

-develop, test and demonstrate a range of solutions that improve the soils’ resilience to extreme weather events, while applying a systems-thinking approach and addressing interactions across farm, landscape, and governance levels.
-The proposals should also describe how such solutions would support food security, for example by preserving soil productivity and reducing yield volatility caused by extreme weather events;
+develop, test and demonstrate a range of solutions, including agroecology and nature-based solutions, that improve soils’ resilience to extreme weather events, while applying a systems-thinking approach and addressing interactions across farm, landscape, and governance levels.
+Describe how such solutions would support food security, for example by preserving soil productivity and reducing yield volatility caused by extreme weather events, thereby ensuring more stable, affordable, safe and nutritious food supply;

-develop a transdisciplinary framework to facilitate replication of solutions.
-This includes enhancing the involvement of relevant public authorities and stakeholders (including to integrate local knowledge) at different management levels, from farm to river basin, and exploring innovative and scalable business models that support food security also in the longer term;
+develop and deploy an integrated transdisciplinary framework to facilitate replication and scale-up of the above solutions.
+Enhanced involvement of relevant public authorities and stakeholders (including to integrate local knowledge) at different management levels, from farm to landscape levels, and exploring innovative and scalable business models that support resilience of food systems and food security also in the long term;

-develop a replicable methodology to assess the impact of extreme weather conditions on soil ecosystem services, including water retention and quality, in the regions and local authorities involved, and on the different [river-basin] stakeholders and land managers using those services.
+develop a replicable methodology to assess the impact of extreme weather conditions on soil ecosystem services, including water retention and quality, across different regions.
+The framework should be designed with, and for the uptake of local authorities, stakeholders, and land managers to assess and manage the impacts on soil services in the area;

+disseminate good practices to key stakeholders and practitioners to support informed decision-making and adaptive land management.

 Demonstration sites and related activities